bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/protocol.md

 ## Bridge Contract B on the Target Chain

-Bridge Contract B, deployed on the target chain, manages the lifecycle of BitVM BTC tokens.
+Bridge Contract B, deployed on the target chain, manages the lifecycle of Peg-BTC tokens.
 Unlike Bridge Contract A, its implementation varies depending on the target chain's architecture.
 For example, Turing-complete chains like Ethereum and Bitlayer rollup allow for more straightforward implementations, while other chains may require custom designs.

 Further details on Bridge Contract B will be provided in future updates.